chrisnobtech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago
 21. esreveR
 22. DJ Cut Killer
 23. Empty casks make the most noise
+24. A gif is worth ten thousand words